AlexandraAlt3/rsschool-cv/cv.md

 # Alexandra Ponkratova
 ## Contacts
-### +79829629135
+### +79829629153
 ### ponkratova12@yandex.ru
+### nickname discord AlexandraP(@AlexandraAlt3)

 ## Profile
-### I have strong technical skills as well as excellent interpersonal skills, enabling me to interact with a wide range of clients.
+### I have strong technical skills as well as excellent interpersonal skills.
 I am eager to be challenged in order to grow and further improve my IT skills.
 My greatest passion is in life is using my technical know-how to benefit other people and organisations.

 ### My goal is to learn HTML CSS and JS